 I personally love using swap.com because they have great prices and a ton of adorable pregnancy clothes, you can also buy baby clothes which are relatively inexpensive!

 Yes now we start on the not so fun items on your 2nd trimester to do list but they need to get done and honestly don’t take that long to do.
 Do one of these a day and you can have them done in no time without having to worry about them after that.

-4. Doctor Appointments – Your going to be seeing the doctor every 4 weeks for routine measurements and monitoring for gestational diabetes and preeclampsia.
+– You are going to be seeing the doctor every 4 weeks for routine measurements and monitoring for gestational diabetes and preeclampsia.
 Now is the time to talk to your doctor about getting a prenatal genetic screening especially if you have some risk factors, your doctor may suggest that you do this.

 If you get a positive result your doctor may also suggest getting an amniocentesis where they test your amniotic fluid and look for genetic abnormalities.

-Your going to want to get immunized around this time as well especially during flu season and plan on getting a Tdap vaccine in your third trimester to protect your baby against wooping cough after he or she is born.
+You are going to want to get immunized around this time as well especially during flu season and plan on getting a Tdap vaccine in your third trimester to protect your baby against whooping cough after he or she is born.

-I have a post on how to get the best sleep while pregnant, you can read about it here!
+I have a post on how to get the best sleep while pregnant you may find it very helpful!